-The whole of the Azabu Juban is well known for its shopping, and people come from all over the city to find interesting and eclectic goods in this street with an end-of-Edo vibe.
+The whole of the Azabu Juban is well known for its shopping, and people come from all over the city to find exciting and eclectic goods in this street with an end-of-Edo vibe.
 Particularly famed is the areas’ antique markets, and there are loads of back street stores in which you can discover little gems that you are unlikely to find elsewhere in the city.
-Whether you are into Afro-Indo chic, Italian leather goods, organic foods or even need to pick up something from a 100 Yen tore, Azabu Juban has likely got something for you.
+Whether you are into Afro-Indo chic, Italian leather goods, organic foods, or even need to pick up something from a 100 Yen tore, Azabu Juban has likely got something for you.

 Not far away in Hiroo, Burger Mania has been going for about five years now and is a great place to indulge in your craft beer (and burger, obviously) longings.
-The layout is American in style, the staff speaks English, and they have English menus, which makes things a touch easier than some other places.
+The layout is American in style, the staff speaks English, and they have English menus, making things a touch easier than some other places.
 They have six beers on tap plus others by the bottle.
 You can get a craft beer tasting set for, and the burgers are pretty great too.